 Agile development

 The essence of Agile digital product development is a rapid and flexible response to change.
 It rests on splitting the development cycle into short time slots – iterations.
 These iterations are made for each task or feature of the digital product.
+Here, an AI knowledge base can be a valuable asset to store learnings and best practices across iterations, ensuring knowledge transfer between teams.
 The approach provides parallel progress of different teams and a significant reduction of time costs.
 Here is a common process life cycle of Agile product development:

 Agile development practices emphasize face-to-face communication.
 Meanwhile, it plays down the role of documentation compared to other approaches.
 This methodology underlies numerous derivative ones, some of which we’re going to introduce below.